jackal998/aicommit/Readme.md

 - Generate commit messages from staged changes using AI
 - Generate well-structured PR descriptions in markdown format
-- Support for customizing your main branch name for branch comparison
+- Support for customizing your base branch for branch comparison
+- Compare changes with a specific commit SHA directly
 - Interactive workflow with options to regenerate, customize, or approve AI-generated content
 - Easy configuration of OpenAI API key and model selection